ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/child_model/concept_model.rst

    * - 3.0.1
      - LBWSG implementation.
 Using PAFs for Ethiopia.
      - `Implementation of LBWSG risk effects on cause models in the neonatal age groups looks as expected given the reliance on Ethiopia PAFs <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/child/model_3/model_3.0.1_cause_model_validation.ipynb>`_.
 ACMR and diarrheal diseases CSMR look good for Ethiopia (save the diarrheal diseases CSMR in the ENN age group, as expected) and are closer to validation targets for Sub-Saharan Africa than for South Asia, which is expected given that the LBWSG PAF for Ethiopia is more similar to that for Sub-Saharan Africa than South Asia.
 Additionally, `the proportion under 2500 grams is slightly underestimated in our simulation relative to the artifact, but by an acceptable margin <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/child/model_3/model_3.0.1_lbwsg_exposure.ipynb>`_.
+   * - 3.1.1
+     - Update diarrheal diseases and LRI duration values and prevalence calculation in an effort to fix underestimation of CSMRs in the early neonatal age group (updated values will result in higher calculated EMR)
+     - `Validation notebook for model 3.1.1 is available here <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/child/model_3/model_3.1.1_cause_model_validation.ipynb>`_.
+Note that the artifact values have been overwritten with an updated version of the artifact.
+We realized that while the duration and prevalence values were updated, the artifact EMR values were not updated, so there was not an associated change in CSMR.
+   * - 3.1.2
+     - Update EMR artifact values based on changes to duration and remission above and rerun.
+     - `Validation notebook for model 3.1.2 is available here <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/child/model_3/model_3.1.2_cause_model_validation.ipynb>`_.
+Diarrheal diseases CSMR now looking as expected in the early neonatal age group - validating for Ethiopia (compatible PAF being used), and more off for South Asia than Sub-Saharan Africa (as expected due to more similar PAF of SSA to Ethiopia than SA to Ethiopia).
+However, for LRI, we realized we were using a high value for birth prevalence in the calculation of early neonatal prevalence when we actualy wanted to use zero, so we're still off there.
+   * - 3.1.3
+     - Fix LRI birth prevalence value and re-run
+     - `Validation notebook for model 3.1.3 is available here <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/child/model_3/model_3.1.3_cause_model_validation.ipynb>`_.
+Underestimating LRI EMR in the early and late neonatal age group.
+Not exactly sure why... could it be stochastic variation?
+Abie has verified in the interactive simulation that the pipeline value matches the artifact and that the simulant-level values average out to the pipeline value when the correct LBWSG PAF value is used.
+   * - 3.2.0 updated LBWSG PAFs
+     - Calculated and used custom LBWSG PAFs for Sub-Saharan Africa and South Asia rather than rely on Ethiopia PAF values
+     - `Validation notebook for model 3.2.0 is available here <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/child/model_3/model_3.2.0_cause_model_validation.ipynb>`_.
+Diarrheal diseases CSMR now validating for all locations rather than just Ethiopia (yay).
+Still seeing the underestimation of LRI EMR in the early and late neonatal age groups.
+Will try running sim with only early neonates to see if this is an issue of stocastic variation or something else.

 .. list-table:: Outstanding model verification and validation issues
   :header-rows: 1